ericaxu/dynalist-help/_articles/formatting.md

 Dynalist uses KaTeX by Khan Academy to render LaTeX.
 It's faster than MathJAX but is still incomplete at this point.
 Their project is [open-source and hosted on GitHub](https://github.com/Khan/KaTeX).
 You're welcome to create an issue there if you feel like it's missing the functionalities you need.

 To see all TeX functions supported by KaTeX, please refer to [this list](https://github.com/Khan/KaTeX/wiki/Function-Support-in-KaTeX).

-#### Heading

-You can emphasize an item by making it a heading.
-In the item menu, click on "H1" to make it a level 1 heading, and so on.
-There are 3 levels of heading.

-To clear the current heading, click on its current heading option, which is marked by blue (e.g. to clear a level 2 heading, click on the "H2" again in the item menu).

-The shortcut to set heading 1/2/3 is `Ctrl+Alt+1/2/3`.
-The shortcut to clear the current heading formatting is `Ctrl+Alt+0`.

 #### Keyboard shortcuts